 14. Work in the garden

-I guess this is my way of meditating, removing the weeds in the garden.
-I love seeing my seedlings grow.
+I guess this is our way of meditating, removing the weeds in the garden.
+We love seeing the seedlings grow.
 And we both water the plants every morning, giving us a lot of satisfaction.

 15. Go to the beach